diegodocs/coding-dojo/challenges/order-refactor.md

 - Based on follow existing code:
   - create unit-test to cover scenarios:
     - Pedido realizado com sucesso!
     - Cliente invalido
     - Pedido invalido
+    - PedidoItem invalido
   - move entities to Domain layer
   - a rich Domain should be responsible for validation rules
   - Infra layer should isolate every external dependency
+  - if SendEmail fail, you can retry later ... but the order can save normally
   - implement Repository Pattern
+  - implement IoC/Dependency Injection
   - implement in-memory repository
   - create mocks for infra classes
   - improve table design isolating products table